Jleagle/elo-score-calculator/README.md

 ## Usage

-Add PHPELO to your `composer.json`
+Add Elo to your `composer.json`

 ```
 {
     "require": {
-        "jleagle/php-elo-rating-system": "*"
+        "jleagle/elo-score-calculator": "*"
     }
 }
 ```